 Learn from our answers to Frequently Asked Questions.

-The Sonday System product line was designed to be easy to use and to replicate in the classroom.
+The Sonday System product line was designed to be easy to use and replicate in the classroom.
 Students learn best in small, homogeneous groups.
-Everything needed for instruction is contained in a small, easy to manage kit.
+Everything needed for instruction is contained in a small, easy-to-manage kit.
 The lesson plans are done for you!
-The program is designed to progress at the student’s pace.
-It is not a scripted curriculum; rather it is a sequential, systematic, multisensory, and cumulative diagnostic program that any teacher, para, tutor, or parent can use successfully with struggling learners.
+The program is designed to progress at the students' pace.
+It is not a scripted curriculum—rather, it is a sequential, systematic, multisensory, and cumulative diagnostic program that any teacher, para, tutor, or parent can use successfully with struggling learners.

 I am on the board of education in my home state.
 What is your opinion on state standards that generate extensive, expensive and comprehensive, sometimes lofty and appeasing reading programs or curriculums?
 And why hasn't your program opened up to a whole curriculum, as it were, satisfying all this standardized requirements for proficiency?

 It isn’t possible to legislate academic proficiency.
 If test scores are to be increased, the delivery system must change.
 Creating standards may lead to change in the delivery system or it may not.
 We need to stress that the methodology, sequence, etc., of the Sonday System have been designed for a very special population.
 That population consists of students who fall through the cracks in conventional, comprehensive reading/language arts programs!
 National publishers usually don’t have individuals listed in the stable of writers/designers who have a background in this methodology, which is supported by the NICHD or the National Reading Panel.
 We need to stress that once these children can read and believe they can read, many will be prepared to take advantage of other aspects of more comprehensive programs already in place.